MariusMeiners/MariusMeiners/README.md

 ### Hi there, my name is Marius 👋

-I'm a software developer and finance profession based in Berlin, Germany currently working in M&A at PwC
+I'm a founder & software developer based in Berlin, Germany currently building a startup.

 Mostly working with:
 - typescript
-- javascript
-- golang
 - python

 you can get in touch with my via email 📧 at marius@meiners.dev